raphaelhoudouin/portfolio/README.md

 # **GitHub Portfolio** 🌟

 Welcome!
-I’m Jean-Raphaël Houdouin, a Data Analyst and Machine Learning enthusiast passionate about transforming data into actionable insights.
+I’m Raphaël Houdouin, a Data Analyst and Machine Learning enthusiast passionate about transforming data into actionable insights.
 Below is a curated selection of my projects and key repositories, showcasing expertise in data analysis, machine learning, visualization, and programming.
 My professional certifications are also listed at the end.

 ---